 The skin is divided into three layers known as the epidermis, dermis, and subcutis.
 Each layer of skin is well defined but together they allow the skin to function effectively.

-The epidermis is the outermost, cellular layer of the skin which varies in thickness depending on the area of the body.
+The epidermis is the outermost cellular layer of the skin, which varies in thickness depending on the area of the body.
 In most cases, it’s under half a millimetre thick.
-The epidermis is somewhat similar to a “brick wall” of cells (keratinocytes) which are connected together tightly and act to block the free movement of moisture, pathogens, and chemicals into or out of the body.
+The epidermis is somewhat similar to a “brick wall” of cells (keratinocytes), which are connected tightly and act to block the free movement of moisture, pathogens, and chemicals into or out of the body.
 On the top surface of the epidermis is where squamous cells are found, and the very bottom layer of the epidermis – basal cells.
 These are two cell types that commonly develop skin cancer.
-Keratinocytes replicate from the basal cells layer and work their way up to the outer surface (known as the stratum corneum) over a period of about 28 days.
-Once they reach the surface the tight bonds between them break apart and they are shed.
+Keratinocytes replicate from the basal cells layer and work up to the outer surface (known as the stratum corneum) over about 28 days.
+Once they reach the surface, their tight bonds break apart, and they are shed.
 Other than keratinocytes, pigment-producing cells known as melanocytes and immune cells known as Langerhans cells also exist within the epidermis.
-Melanocytes inhabit the basement membrane, at the base of the epidermis and produce a pigment known as melanin both innately (giving the skin its natural colour), and in response to ultraviolet light (UV) exposure (giving the skin a suntan).
+Melanocytes inhabit the basement membrane at the base of the epidermis and produce a pigment known as melanin both innately (giving the skin its natural colour) and in response to ultraviolet light (UV) exposure (giving the skin a suntan).
 The melanin is a brown pigment that is taken up into the overlying keratinocytes.
 This pigment will then absorb UV light (from the sun) when it hits the skin, thereby protecting the basal cells underneath from UV damage.

 The dermis lies beneath the epidermis and is 20-30 times thicker.
-It’s made up of a dense layer of fibrous (collagen) and elastic (elastin) tissue.
-The dermis gives the skin its integrity, strength and elasticity; and houses blood vessels, glands and hair follicles, as well as nerves and their receptors.
+It comprises a dense layer of fibrous (collagen) and elastic (elastin) tissue.
+The dermis gives the skin its integrity, strength and elasticity and houses blood vessels, glands and hair follicles, as well as nerves and their receptors.

-Beneath the dermis lies the subcutis (also known as the hypodermis), a specialised layer of fatty tissue known as adipose (fat) and fibrous tissue.
+Beneath the dermis lies the subcutis (the hypodermis), a specialised layer of fatty tissue known as adipose (fat) and fibrous tissue.